COLLEGE OF LIBERAL ARTS

 The prospectus defense evaluates the student's ability to apply specific research and/or analytic methods to the questions addressed in the prospectus.
 The defense occurs within several weeks of the student's advisor confirming, in writing to the Graduate Chair, that the student is ready to defend their prospectus.

-Ideally, the prospectus defense should be completed within one academic year of the comprehensive examinations.
+Ideally, the prospectus defense should be completed within one year of completing the research paper requirement.
 The prospectus defense consists of a short (30-40 minute) presentation of the prospectus by the student to faculty and graduate students.
 Following the presentation, the Graduate Chair mediates a question-and-answer session between the student and audience.
 The members of the student's Doctoral Advisory Committee normally pose the initial questions at the defense.
 When these have been exhausted, other audience members are asked to put forth any questions they have for the student.
 The defense is scheduled to last no longer than two hours.

 The Doctoral Advisory Committee must evaluate the quality of the presentation and of the answers provided during the question-and-answer session.
 Committee members look for evidence of a breadth and depth of understanding of specific substantive and methodological areas.
 In addition, they gauge the student's ability to utilize their knowledge to address the questions posed during the defense.
 Each member votes to pass or fail the student.
 Members can also vote to pass pending the completion of specified changes to the prospectus.
 In order to pass, a majority of the committee members must agree that the defense has been satisfactorily completed.